 Ensuring your regular clients are paying what they should, when they should can be challenging.
 Unfortunately, it’s not challenging in a fun ‘it’ll make you stronger’ way, it’s an endless pain and a serious waste of resources for any business, whatever shape or size.
-It took us nearly four year of social media-ing really hard for people before we found a simple, effective and value-for money solution to the pain, misery and anguish being caused by wonderful but slightly disorganised clients.
+It took us nearly four years of social media-ing really hard for people before we found a simple, effective and value-for-money solution to the pain, misery and anguish being caused by wonderful but slightly disorganised clients.
 If you’re anything like we used to be, read on!

 As a social media agency, like any service-based business with clients on retainers, we had those clients who paid on time, every time.
 When you’re billing by the hour and you have staff and other outgoings to pay, these are your favourite clients – even better if you can get them to pay at the start of the month rather than the end!
 So how good would it be if every single client did this?

 Some clients don’t pay on time.
 Sometimes they pay the wrong amount.
 Sometimes they have two invoices outstanding and you’re not even sure which one to chase first.
 Awkward.
 What if you’ve got a meeting with them about next month’s targets and they still owe you for the previous two months?
 What if you think they’re going to end the contract and avoid paying the last two invoices?
 Awkwarder.
 Awkwarder, bad for business, bad for cash flow and you might need to escalate the issues – not what you want to be doing and not what you need at the back of your mind over the weekend.